telerik/blazor-docs/troubleshooting/general-issues.md

 When attempting to restore packages or build a solution with the `Telerik.UI.for.Blazor` NuGet package, you may get an error similar to

->warning `Unable to find package Telerik.Documents.SpreadsheetStreaming.
+`Unable to find package Telerik.Documents.SpreadsheetStreaming.
 No packages exist with this id in source(s) Microsoft Visual Studio Offline Packages, nuget.org, Telerik, MyOfflinePackages`

 The `Telerik.Documents.SpreadsheetStreaming` package is used internally for exporting and the main package references it.
 It is also available from our online feed and it is in the `dpl` folder of your offline installation.